heyrocker/middleman-with-md-submodule-example/content-style-guide/03_content_types/01-creating-basic-pages.html.md

 category: Content Types
 ---

-Every page has fields that hold the different pieces of information or "fields" that make up a page.
+Every page has fields that hold the different pieces of information that make up a page.
 The exact fields vary to match the content type.

 ## What you can edit
 For Basic Pages, these are the fields you can edit: